luojilab/DataReporter/README.md

 ## Source Compile
 Preparation Condition:
-1.AndroidStudio3.1 And above
+1. AndroidStudio3.1 And above
-2.android-ndk-r14b And above
+2. android-ndk-r14b And above

 step:
-1.Use AndroidStuido open build/android in the source path 2.open File menu on AndroidStudio and build Structure menu 3.config the NDK path on the Android NDK location 4.run the datareporter release compile task
+1. Use AndroidStuido open build/android in the source path
+2. open File menu on AndroidStudio and build Structure menu
+3. config the NDK path on the Android NDK location
+4. run the datareporter release compile task
-5.the Generated datareporter-release.aar use for your build
+5. the Generated datareporter-release.aar use for your build

 ## Way of use